Complete Guide to Microdosing: Benefits, Risks, and How to Begin Safely

 • Are Pregnant or Breastfeeding: The effects of microdosing on pregnancy and lactation are not well understood.

-It's essential to discuss your health background with a professional before considering microdosing.
+It is always essential to discuss your health background with a professional before considering microdosing to understand any potential side effects.

 How To Have a Safe and Effective Microdosing Experience